 First bet, Try your Emails

 Unless you’re positive you don’t have access to the email, the first suggestion is to try to recover the password.
 It’s a good practice to try all the emails you have, just to make sure you don’t miss anything.
 And don’t forget to check your spam box!

 Sorry, due to limitations, paid account holders may find it difficult to use their priority support options to recover their account.
 But a support ticket can help.

 Cloudflare will respond quickly to most requests from paid accounts.
 Unfortunately, the Free Membership options can be limited, and they warn of extended wait times.
 Not all customers can be helped through this method.

 The Last and Fast, Setup a new account

-If you’re in a rush and you’re on a free account, your best bet is to setup a new account.
-This will require you to change the settings on the the domain names (.com, .org, .edu, etc) that point to the server.
-Therefore access to the domain name registrar will be required.
-The Domain name registrar is where you purchased your domain name.
-Often these go by names such as Go Daddy, Namecheap or Network Solutions.
+If you’re in a rush, and you’re on a free account, your best bet is to set up a new account.
+This will require you to change the settings on the domain names (.com, .org, .edu, etc) that point to the server.
+Therefore, access to the domain name registrar will be required.
+The domain name registrar is where you purchased your domain name.
+These often go by names such as Go Daddy, Namecheap, or Network Solutions.